 The Arrowhead Pride writing staff members each had one vote for our seven midseason awards.
-There are 11 contributors, so there will be 11 votes tallied for each award.
-In this post, we’ll reveal our most valuable player to this point of the season.
+There are 17 contributors voting, so there will be 17 votes tallied for each award.
+In this post, we’ll reveal our MVP to this point of the season.

 This poll is closed